telerik/kendo-ui-core/docs/intro/installation/events-and-methods.md

 ---
-title: Widget Methods and Events
+title: Methods and Events
-page_title: Widget Methods and Events | Kendo UI Installation
+page_title: Methods and Events | Kendo UI Installation
 description: "Learn how to obtain a reference to an initialized Kendo UI widget instance and call its methods and events."
 previous_url: /basics/events-and-methods, /intro/events-and-methods
 slug: widget_methodsand_events_kendoui_installation
 position: 8
 ---

-# Widget Methods and Events
+# Methods and Events

 In addition to the initialization configuration options, each Kendo UI widget instance features methods and events that may be used to query or modify its state during run time.
 In order to use them, you should obtain a reference to the widget instance first.